alphagov/learn-to-code/README.md

 Status
 ------

-:airplane: Pilot :airplane:
+:woman_technologist: Under active development :man_technologist:

-We're running a pilot of three 1 hour sessions in the first quarter of 2019.
+Following a successful :airplane: pilot :airplane: of three 1 hour sessions in the first quarter of 2019, we have continued developing these sessions based on feedback from students and retrospectives with coaches.

-Hopefully this will provide us with enough feedback to turn these tutorials into something generally useful.
+The second iteration involved three 2 hour sessions in the third quarter of 2019.

+The current format is four 2 hour sessions, which will run in the first quarter of 2020.

 Rough plan
 ----------